Scalable Capital

 What is the difference between FREE and PRIME+ at Scalable Capital?

 The FREE plan has no monthly fee.
 ETF savings plans are always free.
-PRIME ETFs (Amundi, iShares, Xtrackers) bought in trades of €250 or more are also free; all other trades cost €0.99.
+PRIME ETFs (Amundi, iShares, Vanguard, Xtrackers) bought in trades of €250 or more are also free; all other trades cost €0.99.
 The PRIME+ plan costs €4.99/month and makes all trades from €250 free — not just PRIME ETFs.
-PRIME+ also removes the €100,000 cap on cash interest and reduces the crypto spread fee from 0.99% to 0.69%.
+PRIME+ also unlocks a stronger deposit protection structure (up to €500,000 across five banks versus the mixed bank/money market fund structure on FREE) and reduces the crypto spread fee from 0.99% to 0.69%.
 The break-even point is roughly five non-PRIME trades per month; pure savings plan investors gain nothing by upgrading.

 Does Scalable Capital handle German taxes automatically?